NelsonUmasabor/Micro-aggression-detection/README.md

 - A wordcloud

   This is used to show the most frequent words that show micro aggression and those that do not show micro aggression.

+- N-gram Charts

+   Bigrams,trigrams and quadgrams of the 20 most frequent words.

+- Boxplot

+  A boxplot of class distribution by lenght of characters.